kootenpv/cliche/README.md

       --b_number B_NUMBER  |int| Default: 10 | This parameter seems to be
       --sums               |bool| Default: False | Sums when true, otherwise multiply

+Calling it:

+    pascal@archbook:~/$ cliche calculator.py sum_or_multiply 1
+    10

+    pascal@archbook:~/$ cliche calculator.py sum_or_multiply --sum 1
+    11

+    pascal@archbook:~/$ cliche calculator.py sum_or_multiply --b_number 3 2
+    6

 #### More examples

 Check the example files [here](https://github.com/kootenpv/tree/master/examples)

-## Similar, and familiar to
+## Comparison with other CLI generators

-  - argparse: you need a lot of code to construct an argparse CLI yet it is powerful
+  - argparse: it is powerful, but you need a lot of code to construct an argparse CLI
-  - click: you need a lot of decorators to construct a CLI, not obvious in usage by default
+  - click: you need a lot of decorators to construct a CLI, and not obvious how to use it
   - hug (cli): connected to a whole web framework, but gets a lot right
-  - python-fire: low set up, but annoying traces all the time, does not show default values nor types
+  - python-fire: low set up, but annoying traces all the time / ugly design, does not show default values nor types
   - cleo: requires too much code/objects to construct